AlignedIT/SIR-Model/README.md

 SIR-Model with Objective Function (Updated June 3 2020)
 =================================
-This version contains an objective function that is balanced and is converted into a QUBO and sent to DWave Check out "SIR QUBO reformulate to cities and links Cost Function.ipynb"
+This version contains an objective function that is balanced and is converted into a QUBO and sent to DWave.

+Check out "SIR QUBO reformulate for cities, links and object function.ipynb"

 SIR-Model with Cities (update May 25th 2020)
 ====================